infinum/dotnet-handbook/Serverless/Azure Functions/Function set up.md

+### Project creation

-Add as a new project, through VS Function App template.
-This creates azure function app that can contain multiple functions that share common configuration such as environment variables, app settings and host.
+Add a new project through the VS Function App template.
+This creates azure function app that can contain multiple functions that share a common configuration such as environment variables, app settings, and host.
-All functions will be deployed together under same function-app umbrella and  scaled together.
+All functions will be deployed together under the same function-app umbrella and scaled together.

 ### Triggers

-To trigger function execution, different triggers can be used.
-Most popular ones are :
+Different triggers can be used to trigger function execution.
+Here are some of the more popular ones:

 * Timer - Allow running a function by a schedule ( Example: run a function at midnight every night).
-Schedule format and samples can be found [here](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-timer?tabs=csharp#ncrontab-expressions).
+The schedule format and samples can be found [here](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-timer?tabs=csharp#ncrontab-expressions).

 ```c#
 [Function("FunctionName")]